 What Is Spaghetti Meat Sauce?

-Japanese spaghetti meat sauce is pasta dish made with ground beef and finely cut vegetables cooked in a sweet and herby tomato sauce.
-There's no doubt that the ingredients and flavours were inspired by Italian speghetti bolognese.
-It's a popular "yoshoku" dish (Western inspired Japanese dish) that's been well loved for many years and is even a common item on Japanese school lunch menus.
+Japanese spaghetti meat sauce is a pasta dish with ground beef and finely cut vegetables cooked in a sweet and herby tomato sauce.
+Undoubtedly, the ingredients and flavors were inspired by Italian spaghetti bolognese.

 But in true Japanese style, the taste has been adjusted to suit the Japanese pallet.
 So, what makes Japanese spaghetti meat sauce different?